dtersegno/capstone/README.md

 ---

 This project seeks to predict the rates of Wordle-related tweets posted in early May, 2022, using a neural network trained on previous tweet rates as well as the tweets' contents.
+The best neural network offers a substantial improvement over the naive forecasting model, increasing the $R^2$ score for a linear fit between residuals and true values in a test set from 0.46 to 0.75.

+---
-# Introduction to Wordle
+Introduction to Wordle
+---

 [Wordle](https://www.nytimes.com/games/wordle/index.html) is a new and popular word-guessing game created by Josh Wardle and owned by the NY Times.
 Players guess a daily 5-letter word in six tries.
 For each guess, the game reveals whether any of the letters in the guess are in the solution, and whether they are in the same location in the word.
 Currently, the game is entirely free to play.